izhenka/single-spa/README.md

 This is a bad pratice I guess, but I wanted to make the same functionality as in Dog Chooser with module federation.
 5. Security conserns?
 6. Styling is not consistent in this project because I didn't want to spend too much time on it.
 But I'm sure it's possible to create a better structure.
+7. One should be more expert on webpack to make everything properly.
+The create-single-spa tool is not supported enough yet.